sourcery-ai-experiments/dojo-2024-06-18-geocode/ReadMe.md

 in data/resident_addr.csv, storing API results to data/geocoded.csv.
 You can run `geocode.py` with `$ make geocoding/data/geocoded.csv`.

-With (lat, long)'s in hand, we can display them in several ways.
+With (lat, long) values in hand, we can display them in several ways.
 1. simple -- a streamlit app, which supports Open Street Map drill downs
 2. bay_area -- a matplotlib overview that shows coastlines
 3. san_mateo -- zoomed in on San Mateo county, showing its southern border
-4. filter -- a flask server that lets us focus on the houses of a given street
+4. filter -- a Flask server that lets us focus on the houses of a given street